cvogt/slick-presentation/README.md

 Make sure `sbt` is in your PATH.

 You then need to clone this project

     git clone git://github.com/cvogt/slick-presentation

 Run the code example from SBT

     $ sbt run

 Or, start sbt and run the code example from within sbt

     $ sbt
     > run

 ## Requirements ##
-You can edit the example using your favorite editor or to get proper code completion you can use
+You can edit the example using your favorite editor or to get proper code completion you can use:

-Eclipse 3.7 (Juno), available from http://www.eclipse.org/downloads/packages/eclipse-classic-372/indigosr2
+* Eclipse 3.7 (Juno), available from
+http://www.eclipse.org/downloads/packages/eclipse-classic-372/indigosr2

-The Scala-IDE plugin, available from http://download.scala-ide.org/releases-210/milestone/site
+* The Scala-IDE plugin, available from http://download.scala-ide.org/releases-210/milestone/site

 ## New Projects ##
 Create a new Eclipse project and add the Slick jar to the build path.
 You can find it in the ivy cache.
-Under Windows it is located at %HOMEDRIVE%%HOMEPATH%\.ivy2\cache\com.typesafe\slick_2.10.0-M7\jars\slick_2.10.0-M7-0.11.1.jar Under Mac and Linux it is located at ~.ivy2/cache/com.typesafe/slick_2.10.0-M7/jars/slick_2.10.0-M7-0.11.1.jar
+Under Windows it is located at `%HOMEDRIVE%%HOMEPATH%\.ivy2\cache\com.typesafe\slick_2.10.0-M7\jars\slick_2.10.0-M7-0.11.1.jar`
+Under Mac and Linux it is located at `~.ivy2/cache/com.typesafe/slick_2.10.0-M7/jars/slick_2.10.0-M7-0.11.1.jar`